JennAnd/bookish-winner/README.md

 # Installation

-1. Clone the repository bookish-winner from my GitHub:JennAnd/bookish-winner.
+1. Clone the repository bookish-winner from my GitHub: JennAnd/bookish-winner.
 2. Start a localhost server to view my project: localhost:8000.
 3. Add /index.php at the end of the URL.
 Now you have access.